ericapisani/tpl-ecard/README.md

 Enter the number and have the barcode generated on your phone.

-The number is stored locally on your device - it is never sent to any server.
+The number is stored locally on your device/browser - it is never sent to any server.

 ## Notices/Disclaimers